Velocity Software, Inc. is recognized as

 seeks and overhead within the file.
 Putting either

 page or spool on the same volume as any other active

 area will result in contention and overhead.

 Furthermore, multiple page or spool allocations should not

-reside on the same volume of page and/or spool.
+reside on the same volume.

 TDISK is formatted regularly and should not be assigned